 Shipping and Storage

-The BAP Core facility at Mayo Clinic's campus in Rochester, Minnesota, was designed and constructed specifically to support sample storage and management.
-This single, centralized facility provides greater efficiency, increased automation, greater uniformity, and increased standardization of procedures and processes, which means high-quality material for investigators.
+The Biospecimen Accessioning and Processing (BAP) Core facility at Mayo Clinic's campus in Rochester, Minnesota, was built specifically to support sample storage and management.
+Having a centralized facility provides better efficiency, automation, uniformity and standardization, which means high-quality material for investigators.

-The BAP Core offers a variety of sample storage solutions with both conventional and automated freezers.
-Additional services include cost-effective and secure sample shipment supported by a national network of courier services, as well as custom kit building.
+The core offers a variety of sample storage solutions, with both conventional and automated freezers.
+Services also include custom kit building and cost-effective and secure sample shipment supported by a national network of courier services.

-Kits for sample collection and processing are prepared to include specific collection containers and processing vials, study-specific paperwork and instructions, and return shipping materials.
-These kits may be shipped directly to the end user or provided to the study team.
+Kits for sample collection and processing are custom prepared to include specific collection containers and processing vials, study-specific paperwork and instructions, and return shipping materials.
+Kits can be shipped directly to the end user or provided to the study team.

-International Air Transport Association (IATA)-trained staff prepares samples for worldwide shipment using a variety of courier services.
-A package may contain multiple samples from multiple patients.
+International Air Transport Association (IATA)-trained staff members prepare samples for worldwide shipment using a variety of courier services.
+A package can contain multiple samples from multiple patients.
 Samples can be shipped at ambient, refrigerate or frozen temperatures.
-For researchers at Mayo Clinic's campus in Rochester, Minnesota, movement of samples to another lab within the campus is not considered shipping.
+For researchers at Mayo Clinic in Rochester, Minnesota, moving samples to another lab location on campus is not considered shipping.

 The BAP Core offers long-term storage of biospecimens and viable cells.
-Samples can be stored at a variety of conditions including ambient, temperatures of 80°C below zero and liquid nitrogen, with their locations tracked in the Research Laboratory Information Management System (RLIMS).
-The BAP Core has the capacity to store in excess of 70 million 1.4-mL cryovials.
-The laboratory freezers are monitored by a TempTrak® freezer monitoring system.
+Samples can be stored at a variety of conditions, including ambient temperature, temperature of 80 degrees Celsius below zero, and liquid nitrogen.
+Locations are tracked in the Research Laboratory Information Management System (RLIMS).
+The core can store more than 70 million 1.4-mL cryovials.
+The laboratory freezers are monitored by a TempTrak freezer monitoring system.